Accessibility in UX Design

 Visual Design

-The visual elements used in a web design play a major role in accessibility.
-When used properly, they ensure users can easily navigate the page and complete tasks.
-Below are some of the visual elements to use on your site to improve navigation and usability:
+The visual elements used in web design play a significant role in accessibility.
+They ensure users can easily navigate the page and complete tasks when appropriately used.
+WCAG also includes several guidelines for visual elements to allow individuals with disabilities to interact with them.

 • Use high-contrast color schemes (use a color contrast checker to help you find a good color contrast ratio)